Nevskjij/bliss-autopricer/README.md

 #### Traditional Setup

-Copy and configure `config.json` at the project root (see Configuration section below).
+You can still manually configure `pricerConfig.json` if preferred (see Configuration section below).
-The new system handles `pricerConfig.json` automatically.
+The new system handles this automatically.

 **📚 For detailed information about the new bot configuration system, see:**
 - **[Multi-Bot System Guide](MULTI-BOT-SYSTEM.md)** - Complete overview